 Preheat your oven to 400 degrees

-Place your butternut squash cubes on a foil lined baking sheet.
+Place your cubed butternut squash on a foil lined baking sheet.
 Pour the tablespoon of olive oil over the squash and stir the cubes around so that they all become coated with oil.
 Sprinkle lightly with salt and pepper.
 Roast for 20 minutes until the squash is tender and lightly brown.
 It’s best if you start checking the squash after 15 minutes as you do not want it to overcook and become too soft and mushy.
 Remove from the oven and let cool.

 In a large bowl combine the quinoa, butternut squash, baby spinach, shallots and dried cranberries.
 Mix together.

-In a small bowl combine the olive oil, cider vinegar, lemon juice, honey and lemon zest.
+In a small bowl combine the remaining olive oil, cider vinegar, lemon juice, honey and lemon zest.
 Season to taste with salt and pepper if desired.